google-code-export/los-cocos/branches/b_sphinx/readme_issues_b_sphinx.txt

 Fixed at r1263, a cocos window created in conf.py before any autodoc atempt.
 A bit of cleanup at r1264
 closed

 #####

+#3 warning.log "<autodoc>:0: WARNING: Inline emphasis start-string without end-string."
+Seen in r1260.
+Disapeared as a side effect of other changes, noticed fixed at r1268 but the fix could have come from other intermediate revisions closed

+#####